ghostbsd/ghostbsd-slim-theme/README.md

 ## Final Words

-- You may have to edit some panels *(like, to change user images)* according to your need.
+- You can to edit some panels *(like, to change user images)* according to your need.
 - Enjoy...!